tkoyn/dupeguru/help/en/preferences.rst

     If you check this box, duplicate groups are allowed to have files with different extensions.
 If you don't check it, well, they aren't!

+**Require reference:**
+    If you check this box, each group of matches must include a reference file.
+No matches of purely nonreference files will be included.

 **Ignore duplicates hardlinking to the same file:**
     If this option is enabled, dupeGuru will verify duplicates to see if they refer to the same `inode`_.
 If they do, they will not be considered duplicates.
 (Only for OS X and Linux)